jjg/rain-psp/journal.md

 While the printer runs I'm thinking about what's next.
 I need to make room for the cooling fans, and I need to find an LCD module for the display (something that can use the DSI interface on the A64).
 I also need to figure out the hinge for the display and a part that will fit between the top of the keyboard and the bottom of the display where I can put some additional controls (right now I'm thinking momentary DPDT toggles to power-on/off & reset each SOPINE module).

+## 10052021

+Keyswitches came in the mail today and they fit nicely into the current frame.
+I found a sample key to print to see if I could print a working key and it worked fine.
+Found a [library for generating keys](https://github.com/rsheldiii/keyv2) and I'm printing a few now to use for interference tests.

+Ran into some snags printing the bottom case (broke the printer) so I'll have to re-print that and the display top before I can test the fit for interference with the keys